kwurst/CS-401/Syllabus.md

 We will not have class on Thursday, 5 March 2015 because I will be away at a conference; Tuesday, 17 March 2015 and Thursday, 19 March 2015 due to Spring Break.

+There will be no scrum meetings on Monday, 16 February 2015 and 20 April 2015 due to holidays, and during Spring Break 16-20 March 2015.

-Final presentations will be given during our scheduled final exam period – Tuesday, 12 May 2015 from 8:30am-11:30am.
+Final presentations will be given during our scheduled final exam period - Tuesday, 12 May 2015 from 8:30am-11:30am.

 ##Copyright and License
 ####&copy; 2015 Karl R. Wurst, Worcester State University